MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 - non-static data members,
 - member classes,
 - member enumerations,
-- and non-static data member initializations (NSDMIs).
+- and default member initializers.

 The same restrictions are applied recursively to each nested class.
 The restriction is meant to ensure the simplicity of structs that have `typedef` names for linkage purposes.
 They must be simple enough that no linkage calculations are necessary before the compiler gets to the `typedef` name for linkage.